Cielquan/python_test-cielquan/CONTRIBUTING.rst

 `Github issue tracker <https://github.com/cielquan/python_test-cielquan/issues>`__ for issues with the ``Documentation`` label and try to solve them.

-For creating your local development environment please see: `Setup Local Development Environment`_
+For creating your local development environment please see: `Set up Local Development Environment`_

 Contribution to Code